Skip to Content

 Queen’s aims to provide an enriching research environment and enable students to access appropriate resources to develop their potential within one of the UK’s leading research intensive universities.

-Upon enrolment on a RDP, students have access to an induction programme covering key elements of being a research student, offered by the Graduate School, as well as a discipline-specific induction from their School.
+Upon enrolment on a Research Degree Programme, students have access to an induction programme covering key elements of being a research student, offered by the Graduate School, as well as a discipline-specific induction from their School.
 To accommodate the on-going enrolment of postgraduate research students across the academic year, induction sessions are offered on a regular basis by the Graduate School.
 The Graduate School also provides access to online resources to guide students through the critical periods and milestones of their research.

 Schools provide research students with appropriate facilities, normally including a desk in a shared room (for full-time students), access to computing facilities suitable for their research, use of a telephone for research purposes, library access, and laboratory space (as applicable).